 Swedish version: read here

-Amiralsstaden is an urban development process where physical planning meets social challenges.
+Amiralsstaden is an urban development process where physical planning meet social challenges.
 The investment is territorial and based on the geographical area Amiralsgatan/Kontinentalbanan, where Rosengård station is planned.
 The work aims at innovation in several areas that require new approaches and practices.
 The overall aim is to increase the environmental, social and economic sustainability through physical upgrading, new housing and new activities, with broad participation and co-creation.
 Amiralsstaden will be a stationary neighborhood that offers good living environments for both children and adults.

 Articles about Rosengård station: